Cautionary examples in the past

 Probability of cyber attacks

-is rapidly increasing
+is rapidly increasing for utilities

 Many of us take our energy supply for granted.
 After all, without electricity, the most basic things no longer work – lights no longer turn on, the refrigerator defrosts, the Internet goes bye-bye, and even the computer can only be operated on battery power at best.
 A power outage causes widespread problems and becomes more serious the longer it lasts.
 An ongoing DDoS attack with high bandwidths has the potential to create such scenarios.
 Unfortunately, the past has proven that crippling cyber-attack outages are not far-fetched.
 Therefore, securing our energy infrastructure from malicious online threats should be a top priority.

 Cyber security as a central anchor for the utilities future